-- A calculator that meets the requirements located at satsuite.collegeboard.org/ psat-8-9/taking-the-test/what-to-bring-leave/calculator-policy.
-Before testing, you will be asked to clear all saved formulas on a calculator you bring.
-There is also a Desmos graphing calculator in Bluebook that you can use instead of bringing your own if you wish.
-Either way, you can use a calculator for the entire Math section. - Pen or pencil for scratch work.
-This pencil does not have to be a No. 2 pencil.
-Proctors will give you paper before the test begins. - Close all applications other than Bluebook before the test begins.
+- Close all applications other than Bluebook before the test begins.
 You are not allowed to have any other apps open on your testing device during testing.
 You are not allowed to paste work into Bluebook from another program or application.
-The only students exempt from this rule are those who have been approved for certain testing accommodations. - An internet connection is required to start the test and to submit your answers at the end of the test.
+Certain testing accommodations may allow for exceptions to this rule. - An internet connection is required to start the test and to submit your answers at the end of the test.
 You will receive instructions from your proctor on test day if there is an internet outage. - There are 2 sections of the PSAT 8/9.
 The first section is Reading and Writing, and the second section is Math.
 Each section of the PSAT 8/9 has 2 modules (parts).
 Once you leave a module, you cannot return to it. - Bluebook has a timer that will count down the minutes and seconds remaining in each module.
 You can hide the timer until the last 5 minutes of the module. - You must stay for the full length of the standard time test.
 You cannot submit your answers before the standard timer runs out. - Enter all your answers into Bluebook. - Do not close the lid or cover the screen of your testing device until your answers are submitted.
 Doing so may prevent your answers from being submitted. - If your answers were successfully submitted, you will see a confirmation screen.
 If your testing device is not connected to the internet when the PSAT 8/9 ends and your answers are not submitted, you have until 11:59 p.m. local time the next day to reconnect to the internet and submit your answers. - Generally, College Board will score all tests that have been started.
-If your answers are not complete, you may not receive a score or your scores will be reported to you and may be used by states and districts only for educational guidance purposes. - Some students may be approved to take the PSAT 8/9 using a pencil and paper test as a testing accommodation.
-In this case, students will circle their answers in the test book.
-Students must circle only 1 answer for each question.
-If the student circles more than 1 answer, the answer will be marked as wrong.
-Answers will be entered manually into Bluebook by testing staff or a College Board scoring vendor.
+If your answers are not complete, you may not receive a score or your scores will be reported to you and may be used by your school, state, or district only for educational guidance purposes. - Some students may be approved to take the PSAT 8/9 using a paper test as a testing accommodation.
+In this case, students will select their answers in the test book.
+Students must select only 1 answer for each question.
+If the student selects more than 1 answer, the answer will be marked as wrong.
+Answers will be entered manually into Bluebook by testing staff or by College Board.